Before Watchmen: Before Watchmen: Epilogue (one-shot)

 The planned Epilogue one-shot was cancelled.
 It would have featured a Crimson Corsair story written by Len Wein and drawn by John Higgins.

 Collected editions

 In other media

-The television series Watchmen is set 34 years after the original comic book, and includes several events from Before Watchmen adapted in-universe as a television series titled American Hero Story: Minutemen.
+The television series Watchmen is set 34 years after the original comic, and includes several events from Before Watchmen adapted in-universe as a television series titled American Hero Story: Minutemen.